Arctic By D.I. Jolly

 “Sure thing Ms Jones.”

 She was new to the company and took her job very seriously.
-She seemed to believe that work had to be done seriously to be good, and so didn’t approve of joking and comradery during work hours.
-She had been hired over him getting promoted, so most people also hated her on principle.
+She seemed to believe that work had to be done seriously to be good, and so didn’t approve of joking or comradery during work hours.
+She had also been hired over him getting promoted, so most people hated her a little on principle.
 Bob, who was certainly very angry about it all, tried not to hate anyone.

 “Please take a seat, I need to discuss some things with you.”